aMMokschaf/csvGeom/README.md

 ```

 ### Usage with GUI
-Simple run
+Simply run
 ```
 python3 csvGeom.py
 ```

 ### Localization
 The gui currently supports german and english languages.
 The default-language is english.
-If you wish to use the german version, please run
+If you wish to use another language, please run

 ```
 python3 csvGeom.py --l [language]